 - a.
 Homework will be due following each class day.
 Homework can be submitted up to three days late for a 30% point deduction.
 No homework will be accepted more than three days later.
 This 3-day late work acceptance does not apply during the final week of class.
 Those assignments must be submitted on time to beat the end-of-term deadlines. - b.
-Homework submissions (usually published code) will be submitted by uploading them to Canvas. - c.
+Homework submissions (usually published code as a pdf file) will be submitted by uploading them to Canvas.
+Please note that submissions in the form of images, screenshots, or PDFs generated from screenshots will not receive any credit.
+For all other submissions, only scanned documents will be accepted. - c.
 It is very easy to tell when code is copied (there are so many different coding strategies!).
 If copying occurs on an assignment, all students involved receive a 0.
 Repeated violations will invoke the official plagiarism procedure found in the student handbook.